SQLAlchemy: The Async-ening

 SQLAlchemy recently released 1.4 (2021-03-15) as their first step to a long-term-sustainable SQL ORM architecture.
 Version 1.4 is an intermediate release until 2.0 can fully remove less modern features of the library2.

-library for the async engine driver instead of being limited to legacy psycopg2
+the async engine driver instead of being limited to legacy

-(which is just a wrapper around default C bindings).
+psycopg2 (which is just a wrapper around default C

 Conversion Thoughts